dosbox-staging/dosbox-staging/website/docs/getting-started/passport-to-adventure.md

 # Passport to Adventure

-Okay, so what we'll set up next is not a single game, but a collection called **Passport to Adventure** which contains playable demos of three classic LucasArts point-and-click adventure games: [Indiana Jones and the Last Crusade][indy3-moby], [The Secret of Monkey Island][monkey1-moby], and [Loom][loom-moby].
+Okay, so what we'll set up next is not a single game but a collection called **Passport to Adventure**, which contains playable demos of three classic LucasArts point-and-click adventure games: [Indiana Jones and the Last Crusade][indy3-moby], [The Secret of Monkey Island][monkey1-moby], and [Loom][loom-moby].
 These were the blockbusters of the adventure gaming genre